Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ```
 ##### Option 3 : PartyId + extension

 The subject is a partyId.
-In addition there is a extension for nid (national identifier)
+In addition there is a extension for nid (national identifier).

+Use of extensions in CloudEvent is described [here](https://github.com/cloudevents/spec/blob/master/primer.md#cloudevent-attribute-extensions)

 ```json {hl_lines=[3]}
 [{